Definitions

 Experience

-Definition: The emotion a person feels when realizing the possibilities of fulfilling a need or desire.
+Definition: The emotion a person feels when a particular need or desire is fulfilled to some extent.

 Methodology